-An Entity Component System (ECS) architecture separates identity (entities), data (components), and behaviour (systems).
+An Entity Component System (ECS) architecture separates identity (entities), data (components), and behavior (systems).
 The architecture focuses on the data.
-Systems transform the data from an input state to an output state by reading streams of component data, which are indexed by entities.
+Systems read streams of component data, and then transform the data from an input state to an output state, which entities then index.

 The following diagram illustrates how these three basic parts work together:

 Rotation components, multiplies them and then updates the corresponding

 L2W = T*R).

 The fact that entities A and B have a

 Renderer component and entity C does not, doesn't affect the system, because the system does not care about

 You can set up a system so that it requires a

 Renderer component, in which case, the system ignores the components of entity C; or, alternately, you can set up a system to exclude entities with